Hypothyroidism in Cats: Symptoms, Causes, and Treatment

 What Is Hypothyroidism in Cats?

-Feline hypothyroidism is a condition in which the thyroid gland fails to produce enough thyroid hormones, primarily thyroxine (T4).
-This hormone regulates metabolism, energy, and body temperature.
+Feline hypothyroidism is a condition that happens when the cat’s underactive thyroid gland doesn’t produce enough thyroid hormones, primarily thyroxine (T4).
+Because of this, their bodies will have significantly reduced metabolism, energy, and body temperature.

 What Are the Symptoms of Hypothyroidism in Cats?